 And then there's the sex.

 Frank roughly adheres to some sort of flexible moral code that allows him to condemn the community of Freemont while inserting his penis into a goodly proportion of the town's population.
 His only tip of the hat to acceptable behaviour is that he sometimes thinks twice before doing so.
-This sort of half-hearted commitment to keeping his zipper closed does - narrowly - allow him to avoid banging any of the students.
-Ultimately, this is what separates Frank from all his peers.
+This sort of half-hearted commitment to keeping his zipper closed does - narrowly - allow him to avoid banging any of the ;students.
+Ultimately, this is what elevates, relatively speaking, Frank above all his peers.

 However, when it comes to forcing himself on the English teacher, Jane, Frank has nary a second thought.
 What with her come-hither stare and her agreement to have a 'ride home' after their first faculty party, the tease was clearly begging for it.
 Frank's actions are later post-rationalized (and any potential guilt - not that he suffered any - alleviated) when Frank makes the discovery that "brutality arouses a terrible desire within her".
 Cue "silken thighs", "fluid legs" and "palpitating buttocks".
 Frank's violent relationship with Jane eventually culminates in a long night in the front seat of his car, in which he goes at her "like a juvenile delinquent" (?!), before ignoring her for the rest of the book.